What is a fraternity or sorority?

 Membership is limited to current undergraduate students enrolled at the Athens campus, although there are other options to explore fraternity/sorority affiliation for graduate students or alumni.
 First year students are eligible to participate in recruitment events, although fraternities and sororities do have their own membership selection processes.
 Students will often have to meet certain qualifications (such as a certain GPA) in order to receive an invitation for membership.
 Each organization will have their own requirements, so it is important to ask these questions during a recruitment or intake event.
-Before you consider joining, look into the website of the national organization and see what the organization is all about, as you are only able to be initiated into one organization.
+Before you consider joining, look at the website of the national organization and see what the organization is all about, as you are only able to be initiated into one organization.

 If I join a fraternity or sorority, do I have to live in the chapter house?

 Not all of the fraternities and sororities at Ohio University have an official property/facility.
 For the groups that have their own facility, there will be specific requirements around who is eligible to live in the property.
-First year students are not able to live off campus due to university policy, but some second year students will qualify for an exemption to the live-on policy if they meet a specific set of requirements overseen by the Campus Involvement Center.
+Ohio University students are expected to complete an on-campus residency requirement, but there are exemptions available for students who have completed one academic year to move into their recognized sorority or fraternity facility.
 Only initiated members are eligible to live in their specific house.
 The facilities are not overseen by the University, but instead are owned/operated by a local property management company or house corporation with some requirements from the University for recognition.

 What is the cost of joining a fraternity or sorority?